Asqatasun/Asqatasun/How-to-create-your-own-referential.md

 The Header line :<br/>
 `theme;theme_en;critere;critere-label_en;test;test-label_en;level;scope;class-name`<br/>

 The first and second columns are for the themes.
 The first for the theme number, and the second for the theme Name.
 The first theme column name define the default language name.
-If you want to have multi language (i18n) add other column suffixes by the lang code (fr, en, es, ...)<br/>
+If you want to have multi languages (i18n) add other column suffixes by the lang code (fr, en, es, ...)<br/>
 For example<br/>
 `theme;theme_en;theme_fr;critere;critere-label_en;critere-label_fr;test;test-label_en;test-label_fr`<br/>
-Note that if you have translate the themes, you must translate the others columns : each language must have a  translate for theme, critere-label and test-label.
+Note that if you have to translate the themes, you must translate the others columns : each language must have a translation for theme, critere-label and test-label.

 * The theme column (mandatory) : Define by a number, just an integer.